 What do I need to upload?

-For those undertaking Probationary Review as part of your Annual Progress Review - typically full-time students in year one, or part-time students in year two - this is the same as the Training Record described in Research Degree Policy Document 12: Guidelines for Probationary Review.
+For those undertaking Probationary Review as part of your Annual Progress Review - typically full-time postgraduate researchers in year one, or part-time postgraduate researchers in year two - this is the same as the Training Record described in Research Degree Policy Document 12: Guidelines for Probationary Review.
 The Training Record either consists of a list of training taken to date, or a completed Professional and Personal Development Plan template (which includes a list of training taken).

 You must upload your training record as part of your probationary review task and it is helpful if you upload it as part of the APR task as described below.
 They serve different purposes and eVision isn't that flexible!